 This kind of call has happened to me three times.
 Let’s be honest; these are absolutely delightful phone calls.
 No, they are the best phone calls.

-So if you’ve been brooding that he or she never calls, don’t worry.
+So if you’ve been brooding that they never call, don’t worry.
 You didn’t call yours very often either, remember?
 And really, it may even be preferable.
 Phone calls are the harbingers of expensive or anxiety-producing news.
-So I’ll just accept those infrequent texts, thank you, and be grateful to assume that everyone is where they should be, working hard, and maturing into self-sufficient adults.
+So I’ll just accept those infrequent texts, and be grateful that everyone is where they should be, working hard, and maturing into self-sufficient adults.
 Maybe no news is good news, after all.